aphexddb/contactqr/README.md

 This project creates QR Codes for your contact information that can be read with a modern smartphone.
 Most phones expect information in a vCard format.
 For example, iPhones will scan a QR code automatically when the camera is open.
 Released under the [MIT License](./LICENSE).

-The project was inspired by a friend who had one of these QR codes on thier lock screen.
+The project was inspired by a friend who had one of these QR codes on their lock screen.
 This enabled people to simply scan the code instead of sending a text message to exchange contact info.

 Try it out via Docker: